40 Adorable Clay Pinch Pot Ideas for Small Hands & Big Creativity

 37. Tiny Forest Scenes

-Design small clay trees, mushrooms, and critters for woodland decor.
+Design small clay trees, mushrooms, and critters for woodland décor.

 38. Starry Night Pot